Skip to main content

 When publishing SimAgents research, include:

-1. Experiment Configuration: Full YAML config
+1. Experiment Configuration: Full YAML or JSON config

 2. Seeds Used: All random seeds

-3. Software Version: SimAgents commit hash
+3. Software Version: SimAgents commit hash or version

-4. LLM Versions: Specific model versions
+4. LLM Versions: Specific model versions (e.g., "claude-3-haiku-20240307")

 5. Metrics Definitions: Any custom metrics